The $35K Ghostwriting Scam That Almost Fooled Me (And How It Could Fool You)

 When I calculated his sample payment, something felt wrong.

-Two hundred fifty dollars for 3,000 words equals 8.3 cents per word.
-Professional ghostwriting runs $1-3+ per word.
+$250 for 3,000 words equals 8.3 cents per word.
+Professional ghostwriting runs $1-$3+ per word.
 His offer represented roughly 3% of market rate.

-Later investigation revealed that $20,000-35,000 was the lowest budget option available on the platform – essentially the minimum selection required to get through screening processes.
+Later investigation revealed that $20,000-$35,000 was the lowest budget option available on the platform, essentially the minimum selection required to get through screening processes.

 This wasn’t a budget discrepancy.
 This was calculated deception.